Nzettodess/Affilate-Helper/README.md

 ## 💬 Contact
 Feel free to open an issue or PR if you'd like to contribute or ask questions.

+If you think it is helpful, you can support me by:
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K41GKPMK)